Back to Journal

 What the Data Says — and What It Means for Orlando Buyers

-Florida's housing market in 2025 isn't a simple story.
-Inventory is up statewide, but that headline number obscures what's actually happening in the Orlando submarkets where I work every day.
-Here's my honest read.
+Florida's housing market heading into mid-2026 isn't a simple story.
+Inventory has remained elevated statewide relative to the 2021–2022 lows, but that headline number still obscures what's actually happening in the Orlando submarkets where I work every day.
+Here's my honest read — updated from the original December 2024 post with current 2026 conditions.

-Statewide, supply has grown to over 4 months of inventory — a meaningful change from the 1–2 month crunch we saw in 2021–2022.
-Newly built homes account for roughly 33% of that supply.
+Statewide, supply has held above 4 months of inventory — a meaningful change from the 1–2 month crunch we saw in 2021–2022 that has persisted through 2025 and into 2026.
+Newly built homes continue to account for a large share of that supply.
 But in Dr. Phillips, Windermere, and Lake Nona, you're not feeling that loosening.
 Those three submarkets have stayed competitive because demand is structurally tied to employment — the Medical City cluster in Lake Nona, the restaurant corridor on Sand Lake Road, the theme park employers off I-4.

 Where Orlando Prices Actually Stand